-Program-Related Investments (PRIs) are investments that private foundations and public charities can make to advance their charitable missions.* To be classified as a PRI, an investment must meet three requirements:
+Program-Related Investments (PRIs) are investments that private foundations and public charities can make to advance their charitable missions.* To be classified as a PRI, an investment must meet two main requirements:

-- The primary purpose is to advance the organization's exempt purpose.
+- The primary purpose of the investment is to advance a charitable purpose.

-- Financial return is not a significant purpose.
-In other words, the financial terms of the investment are "below-market."
+- The financial terms of the investment are in some way "below-market."

 Program-Related Investments are extremely versatile.
 They can be structured in any form (equity, loans, guarantees, etc…), made to any type of entity (nonprofits, businesses, social businesses, government), and used to advance any approved charitable purpose an organization may adopt.